InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 // specification 2.3
 function resolvePromise(promise2, x, resolve, reject) {
   // specification 2.3.1
-  // `x` can't refer to the same object that `promise2` refers to, avoiding the circular references if (promise2 === x) {
+  // `x` and  `promise2` can't refer to the same object, avoiding the circular references if (promise2 === x) {
     return reject(new TypeError('Error'));
   }